 Intensive Interaction at Broadmeadow

-Communication is vital in order to function in all aspects in life, although this is unfortunately the main area which is affected by autism and the majority of other disabilities.
+Communication is vital in order to function in all aspects of life, although this is, unfortunately, the main area that is affected by autism and the majority of other disabilities.
 We decided that we needed to know more and have a better understanding of this approach.
 Following a whole school staff training day in June 2007, facilitated by Dave Hewitt himself, we have since taken on board this approach to learning and have experienced great success:

 - Great changes in behaviours are noticed.

 - Improvement in facial expressions, smiling, more eye contact.

 - Development of self-esteem, confidence, and gaining independence.

 - Barriers to learning are reduced.

 - Personalities are developed and became more prominent.

 - Relationships are formed through Intensive Interaction with interaction partners.